matomo-org/developer-documentation/docs/media-analytics/options.md

 ## What to read next

-If you use a player other than Youtube/Vimeo/HTML5/JwPlayer, learn about [tracking your Custom Video Players](/guides/media-analytics/custom-player).
+If you use a player other than Youtube / Vimeo / HTML5 / JwPlayer / Flowplayer / Video.js, learn about [tracking your Custom Video Players](/guides/media-analytics/custom-player).
 Or you may want to learn more about the [Media Analytics JavaScript API](/guides/media-analytics/reference), read the [Media Analytics User Guide](https://piwik.org/docs/media-analytics/), the Media Analytics [User FAQs](https://piwik.org/faq/media-analytics/) or the [Developer FAQs](/guides/media-analytics/faq).